day8/re-frame/README.md

 An application will have many handlers, and collectively they represent the **control layer of the application**.

-In **re-frame**, the backward data flow of events happens via a conveyor belt:
+In re-frame, the backward data flow of events happens via a conveyor belt:

 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  -->  DOM